In this Article

 |State||Median Salary||Bottom 10%||Top 10%|

-The BLS says supply chain jobs are expected to grow by 30% from 2020 to 2030, a sizeable increase and more than three times the 9% growth projected for jobs overall.
+The BLS says supply chain jobs are expected to grow by 18.3% through 2032, a sizeable increase and more than five times the 5% growth projected for jobs overall.
 One reason is attrition—many of the new roles will replace people leaving the field to retire or for other occupations, the BLS says.

-The BLS says supply chain jobs are expected to grow by 30% job from 2020 to 2030, a sizeable increase and more than three times the 9% growth projected for jobs overall.
+The BLS says supply chain jobs are expected to grow by 18.3% through 2032, a sizeable increase and more than five times the 5% growth projected for jobs overall.